The Risk of Self-Harm – Where does the legal duty lie?

 Case Study 2 - David Stuart & Anor and Tania Kirkland-Veenstra & Anor HCA

 The facts of the case involve two Victorian Police Officers who, whilst on duty, came across Mr Veenstra on 22 August 1999, at about 5.40am, when he was in his vehicle in a car park on the Mornington Peninsula with a hose leading from the exhaust pipe to the interior of his vehicle.
 Upon being questioned, it was ascertained that Mr Veenstra was not going to proceed to undertake self-harm and was going home to talk to his wife.
 He declined the officers’ offers of assistance.
 He removed the hose from the exhaust.
 The officers let him leave from the car park.
 Tragically, later that morning, Mr Veenstra committed suicide at his home.
-Mrs Kirkland-Veenstra, Mr Veenstra’s widow, attempted to sue the police officers and the State of Victoria, alleging that the officers had breached their duty of care towards her husband by failing to apprehend him under the Mental Health Act 1986 in Victoria.
+Mrs Kirkland-Veenstra, Mr Veenstra’s widow, alleged that the officers had failed to apprehend her husband under the Mental Health Act 1986 in Victoria.
 It was held by the High Court, that the officers had considered and reasonable opinions that Mr Veenstra was not going to commit suicide and, therefore, there was no power to apprehend him under the relevant law.

 It is highly challenging to determine whether or not to breach confidentiality with a client in order to prevent harm.
 The obligations of a social worker, however, are clear, that if there is a real risk that a client may self-harm, the breaching of confidentiality may be required for client safety and the safety of others.